 Formally, the first six months of final thesis work belong to the module Specialization Phase.
 In these six months, a seminar will be given in the Seminar on the Specialization Phase ("Studierendenseminar") in the context of the Scientific Concept Development.
 It should be noted that this seminar must be given in the "Studierendenseminar" that usually takes place during the lecture period on Wednesdays from 16:00-17:30 o'clock.
-After booking a date in the respective Ilias course dates and seminar titles should be sent to Kathi Maurer, ideally before the semester starts.
+After booking a date in the respective Ilias course dates and seminar titles should be sent to Kathi Maurer.